-The Foundation’s Natural Areas program continued to be active in 2021 awarding fifty-two grants.
-Interest in all the initiatives offered was strong among active conservation organizations.
-The total value of the grants awarded is $12.8 million.
+The Foundation’s Natural Areas program continued to be active in 2022 awarding 42 grants.
+The total value of the grants awarded is $17.9 million.

-Twenty-one Land Acquisition grants will protect 2,000 acres.
+Seventeen Land Acquisition grants for $17.5 million will protect over 2,000 acres.
 The recipients of these grants were local governments and nonprofit organizations.

 The Foundation awarded six Community Stewardship grants, to nonprofit organizations working to take care of government-owned natural areas, and to nonprofit organizations taking care of sites that are owned by the nonprofits.
 All grant projects sites are open to the public.